 Crane River Theater was created to serve the state of Nebraska and surrounding areas as a professional theater production company providing a home for the presentation, education and promotion of the arts.
 We provide the unique quality of using professionals from across the country and mixing them with area artists to create exciting and innovative productions.
-We have already had the honor of working with actors, directors and designers from twenty-eight states, and are excited to share their talents with all of Nebraska.
+We have already had the honor of working with actors, directors and designers from thirty states, and are excited to share their talents with all of Nebraska.

 Creating the Character